 Climbing to the site of an Iron Age hill fort, Beacon Ring, is the first test today before crossing the plain of Montgomery with the Dyke very much in evidence throughout.
 Montgomery with its elegant town-houses, ruined castle and Michelin star restaurant will probably be your base for the evening.

 Day 8: Brompton Crossroads to Knighton.
 15 miles (24 km).

 A quite strenuous day along undulating sections known as the “Switchbacks”, followed by rolling hills and woods ending at Knighton “Tre’r Clawdd (translated as The Town on the Dyke) and Offa’s Dyke Information Centre.

 PLEASE NOTE THIS PACKAGE CAN BE REVERSED STARTING IN KNIGHTON AND ENDING IN PRESTATYN – £635.00

 Included : accommodation in en-suite rooms, full Welsh breakfast, luggage transfer, pick up to and from path if accommodation not on the path, OS maps, guidebook, directions to and from path.

 Solo walkers – (i.e. walking alone) please add £30 per person per night.

 Single supplement – for those walking with others but want a single room please add £20 per night.

-Rest days – £45 per person per night.
+Rest days – from £45 per person per night.